 Our course keeps you up-to-date with latest topics and developments in areas such as web applications and e-business engineering.
 Along the way you’ll acquire the research skills you need to prepare you for your dissertation.

-The Masters Project offers a valuable opportunity to research a topic in depth.
-For those with business connections, this is a great opportunity to start working on a real life project, either with a company or in order to prepare for a full time job straight after graduation.
+The Masters Project offers a valuable opportunity to do in-depth research on a topic you are particularly interested in For those with business connections, this is a great opportunity to start working on a real-life project, either with a company or in order to prepare for a full time job straight after graduation.
 Here’s how James’s dissertation project helped him gain his first professional role as an IT Development Consultant

 From here, you’ll be able to successfully apply your knowledge to the development of any other type of software application (being it mobile, cloud, standalone).